sma/java-redis-client/README.md

 a `ThreadLoad` variable.

 *PLEASE NOTE:* Redis uses (8-bit clean) byte arrays for keys and values.
 For convenience, this client uses Strings instead which are then UTF-8 encoded.
-It still uses the old wire protocol which requires that keys do not contain spaces.

 TODO
 ----